 Image Source: westernpi.com

-As part of Tudor’s evolving commitment to producing in-house, purpose-driven timepieces, the Pelagos 39 has earned acclaim from collectors and enthusiasts looking for investment watches that deliver both form and function.
+As part of Tudor’s commitment to producing in-house, purpose-driven timepieces, the Pelagos 39 has earned serious acclaim from collectors and enthusiasts looking for investment watches that deliver both form and function.

-Released in 2022, the Pelagos 39 is powered by the Tudor Manufacture Caliber MT5400, a COSC-certified automatic movement that delivers chronometer-grade accuracy, a 70-hour power reserve, and anti-magnetic resistance.
-This makes it not only precise but also highly reliable in environments that demand resilience—a key trait for any serious dive watch.
+Released in 2022, the Pelagos 39 runs on the Tudor Manufacture Caliber MT5400, a COSC-certified automatic movement with chronometer-grade accuracy, a 70-hour power reserve, and anti-magnetic resistance.
+That combination makes it not only precise but genuinely resilient in demanding environments — exactly what you want in a serious dive watch.

-The case is made from grade 2 titanium, offering a lightweight yet highly durable profile that’s particularly comfortable on the wrist.
-With a versatile 39mm diameter, the Pelagos 39 suits a wide range of wrist sizes, bridging the gap between professional utility and daily wearability.
+The case uses grade 2 titanium, offering a lightweight yet highly durable build that’s particularly comfortable on the wrist.
+At 39mm, the Pelagos 39 suits a wide range of wrist sizes, bridging the gap between professional utility and daily wearability.

-It features a black ceramic bezel insert, a satin-brushed finish, and a minimalist dial with high-luminosity indices and hands for superior readability in dark or underwater conditions.
+A black ceramic bezel insert, satin-brushed finish, and minimalist dial with high-luminosity indices and hands deliver superior readability in dark or underwater conditions.

-Water resistant to 200 meters (660 feet), the Pelagos 39 meets the expectations of professional dive watches while maintaining a sleek, compact aesthetic.
-As part of the Tudor dive watch legacy—alongside the Pelagos FXD and Black Bay lines—the 39 is already being recognized as a future classic.
+Water resistant to 200 meters, the Pelagos 39 meets the demands of professional diving while maintaining a sleek, compact aesthetic.
+As part of Tudor’s dive watch legacy alongside the Pelagos FXD and Black Bay lines, the 39 is already gaining recognition as a future classic.

 Retailing at $4,600, this model has shown exceptional value retention on the secondary market.

-Pre-owned examples consistently sell between $4,200 and $4,500, reflecting a resale value of 90–98% of retail—a rare achievement in this price segment.
-For collectors seeking affordable watches with value retention, the Pelagos 39 ranks among the most dependable choices under $5,000.
+Pre-owned examples consistently sell between $4,200 and $4,500, reflecting a resale value of 90 to 98% of retail — a rare achievement at this price point.
+For collectors seeking affordable watches with strong value retention, the Pelagos 39 ranks among the most dependable choices under $5,000.

 FeatureSpecification